 The values reflect the underlying principles that shape the culture of the church.

 If developed properly, they should really set the church apart from every other church in their region.
 They should drive actions and decisions of every person on the team.
-(In case you’re curious, these are the five values that shape our ministry through The Unstuck Group.)
+(In case you’re curious, these are the nine values that shape our ministry through The Unstuck Group.)